haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 <!--more-->
 ## Introduction

-Have you ever made some minor change in your code, but require to create 4 pull requests across multiple repos and reviews, half a day to test and a couple hours to release.
-Despite all the nonsense that you have been through, but some motherf\*ckers in other repo think your code is not needed and delete without your consent, create an outage in production just for some minor change in API schemas!!!
+Have you ever made some minor change in your code, only to have to create four pull requests across multiple repositories and get them reviewed, spend half a day testing, and then wait a couple of hours for the changes to be released?
+Despite all the nonsense that you have been through, some jerks in another repository might decide that your code is no longer needed and delete it without your permission, causing an outage in production just for some minor change in API schemas!!!

 ![Alt text](image-3.png)

 Yup, been there and f\*ck that.
-This example is not rare and using monorepo can fix this.
+This type of situation is not uncommon, and monorepos promise to fix it.

 The philosophy of monorepo is really simple, keeping all of the code for a project in a single repository.
 Here is a general principles of monorepo